Skip to Content

 Serving Suggestions

-This hearty soup is quite filling and probably only lacking some bread to sop up all the residue goodness left behind in your bowl.
+This hearty soup is quite filling and probably only lacking some corn bread to sop up all the residue goodness left behind in your bowl.
 A good buttermilk cornbread or biscuit would be great!
 Or even some classic Southern hot water cornbread.
 Top the ham and bean soup with chopped fresh parsley.

 white bean stew with ham hocks in a bow